gavinnn101/fishing_assistant/README.md

 # Driver Notes
 *  This is optional but should lead to a much lower chance of a ban.
 Set `use_driver = True` or `use_driver = False` to use virtual/pyautogui inputs.
-*  Open a terminal in the interception installer location `fishing_assistant\Interception\command line installer` and run `.\install-interception \install`.
+*  Open a terminal AS ADMIN in the interception installer location `fishing_assistant\Interception\command line installer` and run `.\install-interception.exe \install`.
 Must reboot the vm after.

 # Potential Issues
 * Loud noises around character may trigger a caught fish reaction (not tested/proven)